StackSquirrel/lxd-blog/_posts/2025-08-23-games-and-learning.md

 author: Donna MacLeod
 ---

-This year is the 50th anniversary of *Dungeons and Dragons*, the (in)famous role-playing fantasy game, know to it's friends as *D and D*.
+This year is the 50th anniversary of *Dungeons and Dragons*, the (in)famous role-playing fantasy game, known to it's friends as *D and D*.

 A terror to the parents of the 1980s (satanic panic), today's anxious parents often welcome it ("at least they aren't on their screens").
-Times have changed.
-D and D is now a cultural touchstone — something with which we all have at least nodding familiarity.
-It is surprisingly pervasive in modern culture.
+Times have changed: D and D is now a cultural touchstone — something with which we all have at least a nodding familiarity.
+It's surprisingly pervasive in modern culture.

 ## Games as paradigms

-About a month ago, I came across [Dungeons &amp; Dragons taught me how to write alt text](https://ericwbailey.website/published/dungeons-and-dragons-taught-me-how-to-write-alt-text/)", an article that clearly explains how to create this important accessibility tool.
+About a month ago, I came across [Dungeons &amp; Dragons taught me how to write alt text](https://ericwbailey.website/published/dungeons-and-dragons-taught-me-how-to-write-alt-text/)", an article that explains very clearly how to create this important accessibility tool.
 For my learners, the context element is a genuine struggle.
 They prefer detail to action.

 An example, you say?

 ![Book cover: The Devil threatens and old man and his much younger daughter.]({{ site.baseurl }}/assets/images/Bowen-Marjorie-Man-with-the-scales.jpg){:height="400px"}

 Your mission, should you choose to accept it, is to describe the illustrated book cover of Marjorie Bowen's posthumous children's novel [The man with the scales](https://digitalarchive.tpl.ca/objects/379170) (1954), pictured above.